 As a director, Alison has been responsible for a wide variety of productions from Shakespeare at the South Bank to Checkhov at the Churchill Theatre Bromley.

 After a few years, roles for older women were drying up so Alison turned her hand to writing for the stage and produced her own work in a newly formed company three4all theatre

-Alison is also Artistic Director of the newly formed Kent Coast Theatre which opened in September 2015 and will be focussed on the community in Kent where she lives.
+Alison was also Artistic Director of Kent Coast Theatre which opened in September 2015 and focussed on the community in Kent where she lived until 2018.
 KCT produced its inaugural production "Animal Farm" in summer 2016 at the Horsebridge Arts Centre.

-This year a trilogy of new writing was produced in Faversham at The Arden Theatre and two open air performances at Whitstable Castle.
+The following year a trilogy of new writing was produced in Faversham at The Arden Theatre and open air performances at Whitstable Castle.

 The whole picture of Alison’s work can be found in more detail in all of these pages.
 The great thing about the creative life is that all things inform each other and nothing is ever wasted.

-Alison is still teaching, acting and writing.
-Her newest play “Politic Man” was performed at The Ugly Duck creative space in Bermondsey where the play is set in December 2016 and then toured various spaces in South London in January of this year.
+Alison is still teaching (Meisner at Rose Bruford College) acting (soon to be seen on a commercial for Wilkos) and writing.
+Her play “Politic Man” was performed at The Ugly Duck creative space in Bermondsey where the play is set in December 2016 and then toured various spaces in South London in January of this year.